Information about Rizatriptan

 Migraine may be triggered by several factors.
 Some of the common triggers are caffeine withdrawal, changes in hormone levels during menstruation or with the use of birth control pills.
 Migraine also gets triggered with changes in sleep patterns, such as not getting enough sleep, drinking alcohol, missing meals, or smoking.
 Rigorous exercise or other physical stress, loud noises or bright lights, odors or perfumes, or exposure to smoke and stress and anxiety may also act as a trigger.

-No, you should not take another triptan with Rizatriptan.
+Rizatriptan belongs to a family of tryptamine-based drugs called Triptans.
+You should not take another triptan along with Rizatriptan.
 Taking two triptans together may trigger a heart attack and may also result in an increase in blood pressure.

 Q. Does migraine run in families?